jamiemccarthy/unreliable/README.md

 * ORDER BY multiple columns, but with no subset which is unique
 * ORDER BY a column with values that differ only by [character case](https://dev.mysql.com/doc/refman/8.0/en/sorting-rows.html)
-* ORDER BY values that are identical within the [prefix length limit](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_max_sort_length) examined for sorting
+* ORDER BY values that are identical only within the [prefix length limit](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_max_sort_length) examined for sorting

 `unreliable` ensures correct testing because it appends a random order to each of these cases.